Claire McCardell Fashion Designs: let’s look closely at the art!

 Yes, folks, thanks to the resources available today, I am able to quickly pull together an impromptu “museum visit” for you .

-Also, You can get a “live” walk-through these images with yours truly in this video.
+Also, You can get a “live” walk-through these images, with me, in this video.

 Here, you will only see their “outsides”.